 Sprains and Strains

 Our primary care sports medicine physicians are trained in the use of musculoskeletal ultrasound for both diagnostic purposes as well as image guidance for therapeutic procedures, allowing precise placement of medications or regenerative products.
 Primary care sports medicine also includes exercise prescription and clearance and rehabilitation recommendations.

 Our physicians also have a passion for training the next wave of sports medicine providers.
-Dr. Vaughan serves as the director of Primary Care Sports Medicine for Mission Health and is the fellowship director for the MAHEC Sports Medicine Fellowship, and Dr. Fisher and Dr. Starnes hold appointments as Clinical Assistant Professors in the University of North Carolina School of Medicine.
+Dr. Hiza servers as the Director of Primary Care Sports Medicine for Mission Health and is the fellowship director for the MAHEC Sports Medicine Fellowship, and Dr. Fisher and Dr. Starnes hold appointments as Clinical Assistant Professors in the University of North Carolina School of Medicine.
 They are proud members of the American Medical Society for Sports Medicine.